ntxsystems/Orbit-Q/Tutorials/MCU-Cards/STM32F405/Arduino-IDE/Getting Started/text.md

-# Getting Started Guide: STM32F405 in Arduino IDE
+# Getting Started Guide: STM32F405RGT6 MCU-Card

 To use the STM32F series microcontroller with the Arduino IDE, you need to install the STM32duino core and configure the correct upload method.